ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Storage service for very large objects, such as video files or bitmaps.
 -  used to store blob type data and acts as an Azure virtual machine disk.

+data disk:
+- attached to VMs
+- stored in the Blob service of Azure storage accounts

 ##### Azure File storage:
+- is used when you want have files that can be accessed **via the SMB 3.0 and HTTPS protocol**
 - File shares that can be accessed and managed like a file server.
 - Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol or Network File System (NFS) protocol
 - Azure file can be mounted simultaneously via cloud or on-premises deployments on Windows, Linux, and macOS